bonfus/muesr/docs/Tutorial.rst

 With the help of a few examples, we will show how to quickly evaluate local fields in Muesr.

-To use :py:mod`~muesr` you must be familiar with python.
+To use :py:mod:`~muesr` you must be familiar with python.
 An interactive shell like ipython or jupyter can help a lot but it is not needed.

 First steps with muesr